 RIF and Your Benefits

-Click here for more information regarding the State Health Plan provisions for RIF and health coverage, please click on the following link as it relates to your coverage:
+For more information regarding the State Health Plan provisions for RIF and health coverage, please click on the following link as it relates to your coverage:

 If termination from employment is on or after the 15th of the month, NC Flex benefits will be effective through the last day of the month in which employment ends; otherwise, benefits end on the last day of the month before the termination date.
 For example, with a termination date of April 17th, NCFlex benefits are effective through April 30th.
 With a separation date of April 5th, NCFlex benefits are effective through the end of the previous month, or March 31st.